Byron/google-apis-rs/README.md

+# TODO

+* Adjust readme to reflect what this project actually is.

+# Old youtube-specific readme

+*The following is the previous youtube-specific writing, will have to think about how and if that should be integrated into the generated documentation.*

 *Youtube* is a library written in Rust to help interacting with your youtube account.
 For now, all functionality is geared towards allowing interruptible video uploads and adjustments of video meta-data.